DukeKamono/macguffin_quest/README.md

 1. Be located in macguffin_quest folder.
 2. Run `cargo run --bin macguffin_quest`

+### Running Level Builder

+1. Be located in macguffin_quest folder.
+2. Run `cargo run --bin levelbuilder`

 ### Playing the Game
 Use WASD keys to move character sprite around the screen.

-Collide with enemy sprite to cause it move to a new location.
+Press space to do a slashing attack.
+Press Q to cast a spell.
+Hold Shift to run.
+Pressing P will pause the game.

-Hit the q-key to quit.
+Hit the esc-key to quit.

+Find the MacGuffin in the level and return it back to the MacGuffin Man to Win!
+Colliding with an enemy sprite will cause you damage and eventual death.

 ### Running examples
 Probably not of great interest due to fact that the examples are primarily demo programs to learn features of ggez.

 Run with command `cargo run --example [example_name]`

-See [example readme](https://github.com/DukeKamono/macguffin_quest/blob/master/examples/README.md) for more information.
+See [example readme] https://github.com/DukeKamono/macguffin_quest/blob/master/examples/README.md for more information.

 ## License
 This program is licensed under the MIT License located in the [LICENSE](https://github.com/DukeKamono/macguffin_quest/blob/master/LICENSE) file.